From Actionable Screenshots to Resolution and Management-Ready Post-Mortem Reviews

 • action_points – including urgency descriptors

 • … (existing fields) - Optional extra run — The numerous TLS checks for incoming mail servers are time-consuming.
-This process needs to be handled better.
+In addition, SMTP TLS scanning involves many parallel TLS handshakes.
+While OpenSSL itself has no hard limit on concurrent connections, the practical limits of SSLyze, system resources, and SMTP server rate limiting require careful engineering.
 This remains the reason to test email separately.
 The modernization is almost ready to deploy.

 Note: These observations focus on structural and conceptual aspects rather than engineering details.